Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Introduction

 \subsection{Contributions}

-The first contribution of this paper is to resolve the two missing cases.
-It proves that a CEFAI exists when there are 4 items and 3 agents; in contrast, when there are 4 items and 4 agents, the subset in which a CE does not exist might have a positive measure.
-The following table summarizes the results; stars denote new results.
+The first contribution of this paper is a negative answer to the two open cases.
+For 4 goods and 3 or more agents, there exists a profile of monotonically-increasing preferences and a positive-measure subset of the income-space, in which a CE does not exist. \footnote{ In the conference version \citep{SegalHalevi2018CEFAI} I mistakenly claimed that the answer is ``Yes'' with 4 goods and 3 agents, and becomes ``No'' only with 4 goods and 4 or more agents. } Thus, the existence of a CE for almost-all incomes for monotonically-increasing preferences is summarized by the following table (where stars denote new results):